NclRSE-Training/hpc-intro-rocket/learners/setup.md

 Unix Shell program, a Linux/UNIX emulator, or a program to access a Unix Shell on a server.

-## Shell Setup

-### Details

-Setup for different systems can be presented in dropdown menus via a `solution` tag.
-They will join to this discussion block, so you can give a general overview of the software used in this lesson here and fill out the individual operating systems (and potentially add more, e.g. online setup) in the solutions blocks.

 ### Unix Shells on Windows